ollynevard/todo-ddd/README.md

 # To Do DDD

-A simple task management application written in PHP with Domain-driven Design.
+A simple task management application, written in PHP with Domain-driven Design.